Reviews

 Homeowners remember whether they felt informed.

-The strongest review signal is not hype.
-It is whether people felt the project stayed clear enough to trust.
+The strongest review signal isn't hype.
+It's whether people felt the project stayed clear enough to trust.

 Cleanliness